Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Main results: policies and optimality guarantees

 \section{Main results: policies and optimality guarantees}

 In this section, we propose policies for the average-reward RB problems and bound their optimality gaps.
 In \Cref{sec:focus-set-policy}, we present an algorithmic idea based on the convergence of state distribution to $\statdist$ under the optimal single-armed policy $\pibs$, and propose a novel class of policies named \emph{focus-set policies}.
 Then in \Cref{sec:results_set-expansion-policy} and \Cref{sec:results_ID-policy}, we present two instances of focus-set policies, named the \emph{set-expansion policy} and the \emph{ID policy}, and state their optimality gap bounds.
-Finally, we discuss the relationships between our policies and the policies in the literature to explain why they rely on different assumptions.
+In \Cref{sec:connection-previous-policies}, we discuss the relationships between our policies and the policies in the literature to explain why they rely on different assumptions.
+Finally, in \Cref{sec:inequality}, we discuss how our results can be adapted for the alternative setting with the inequality budget constraint.